Dennis-Shih/Requirements/Specification.md

 * Actor selects a 'Sign in' button
 ## Primary Sequence
 1. System prompts the user with a username and password.
+2. User types in a username and password.
-2. System logs in the user assuming a valid username and password.
+3. System logs in the user assuming a valid username and password.
 ## Primary Postconditions
 User must be logged in to their account.

 ## Alternate Sequences
-1. The password or username is invalid
+2. The password or username is invalid
 a.
 System refuses to sign in
 b.
 System prompts user to log in again